Sore gums can be very uncomfortable. While it goes away spontaneously most times, it can also be a sign of early gum disease.

 4. Allergic Reaction To Dental Hygiene Products

-Allergic reactions to the ingredients in some kinds of toothpaste, mouthwash, and other oral hygiene products could be the reason for your sore gums.
+Allergic reactions to the ingredients in some kinds of toothpaste, mouthwash, and other oral hygiene products can cause sore gums.

 5. Food Allergy

-Gum disease is inflammation of the gums.
+Gingivitis is inflammation of the gums.
 It is caused by poor oral hygiene and affects the supporting tissues that hold the teeth in place.
-Other causes of gum disease are smoking and uncontrolled diabetes mellitus.
+Other causes are smoking and uncontrolled diabetes mellitus.

 7. Vitamin C Deficiency (Scurvy)

-Scurvy is a severe form of vitamin C deficiency.
+Scurvy is a disease that results from vitamin C deficiency.
 It occurs when you don’t get enough vitamin C from your diet, or when your body has difficulty absorbing the vitamin.
 Symptoms include sore, swollen, and bleeding gums.

 8. Hormonal Changes